v3nne/tmux-gruvbox/README.md

 ```sh
 set -g @gruvbox_window_format_directory_text "#{b:pane_current_path}"
 ```
-Use this to overide the way the directory is displayed.
+Use this to override the way the directory is displayed.

 ### Status